offbynull/portmapper/README.md

 1. parses XML as text, based on patterns/hueristics (works around issues such as invalid XML syntax/invalid XML structure/incorrect capitialization/etc..)
 1. attempts requests multiple times when it the router responds with a failure (works around temporary network failure and other temporary hiccups that cause bad response codes)

-#### Does the Port Mapper project support PCP authentication or UPnP-IGD device protection
+#### Does the Port Mapper project support PCP authentication or UPnP-IGD device protection?

 Not at this time.
 Support may be added in the future.